ohlab/reprDB/README.md

 If this is your first use, please see “NCBI Edirect” below first.
 Then…

+0: Run test.sh for a quick unit test, it uses two E.coli genomes and one Cowpox virus genome to check if the outputs of the download, formatting, job split and compilation steps are as expected.
+The result of the test is output to "test_result".
+Please make sure to run the test before compiling the full database to avoid overwriting.

 1: Copy/move all required files to a unique folder with no other contents

 	NOTE: It is not enough to have the package folder located in this folder; individual files must be extracted